Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Physics object and event selection

 Small-radius (large-radius) jets with $\pt > 30\, (200)\GeV$ and $\abs{\eta} < 2.4$ are selected if they pass selection criteria designed to remove jets dominated by instrumental effects or reconstruction failures~\cite{CMS-PAS-JME-16-003}.
 Additionally, tight (single-lepton channel) or loose (SS dilepton and multi-lepton channels) leptons are removed from small-radius (large-radius) jets if their angular separation from the jet axis $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}}< 0.4\,(0.8)$, i.e., if the leptons lie within the jet distance parameter of the jet axis.
 Leptons are removed by subtracting the four-momentum of the matched lepton candidate from the four-momentum of the jet.
 Jet energy corrections are applied after lepton removal.

 Small-radius jets are tagged as coming from a bottom quark using the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb}.
-The working point used here provides 60--85\% efficiency for identifying bottom quark jets while misidentifying only 15--25\% of charm quark jets and 1--7\% of light quark or gluon jets as bottom quark jets.
+The working point used here provides 60--85\% efficiency for identifying bottom quark jets, varying with jet \pt, while misidentifying only 15--25\% of charm quark jets and 1--7\% of light-quark or gluon jets as bottom quark jets.
 Corrections based on the jet \pt are applied to account for the differences between efficiencies in data and simulation~\cite{CMS-DP-2018-058}.
 Small-radius jets with \pt $>$ 30\GeV and $\abs{\eta} < 2.4$ are considered in this search.

 A large-radius jet may contain all the products of the hadronic decay of a top quark, or \PH, \PW, or \PZ boson that has been produced in the decay of a heavy VLQ and is therefore highly boosted.
 The \textsc{DeepAK8}~\cite{JMETaggers} algorithm is used to identify the most probable parent particle of each large-radius jet as either a top or bottom quark, \PH, \PZ, or \PW boson, or light quark/gluon.
 The identification is made by summing the \textsc{DeepAK8} scores for all individual decays of a specific massive particle, and determining which massive particle hypothesis has the largest score for each jet.
-In the VLQ signal simulation this tagging method has efficiencies of 54--76\% for identifying top quarks and SM bosons, 30\% efficiency for identifying bottom quarks, and 60\% efficiency for identifying light quarks or gluons.
+In the 1.4\TeV VLQ signal simulation this tagging method has efficiencies of 54--74\% for identifying SM bosons, 76\% efficiency for identifying top quarks, 30\% efficiency for identifying bottom quarks, and 60\% efficiency for identifying light quarks or gluons.
 The most significant sources of misidentification cause $\approx$25\% of \PZ bosons to be identified as \PW bosons, and 28\% of bottom quarks to be identified as Higgs bosons.
+Variations in the identification efficiency for each massive particle based on jet \pt or simulated VLQ mass range from 5 to 25\%, and are within the assigned uncertainties described in Section~\ref{sec:syst1lep}.
 Large-radius jets are also characterized using the ratio between the 2-subjettiness and 1-subjettiness variables~\cite{Thaler:2010tr}, $\tau_{21}=\tau_{2}/\tau_{1}$, and the ``groomed'' jet mass.
 The groomed jet mass is calculated after applying a modified mass-drop algorithm~\cite{Dasgupta:2013ihk,Butterworth:2008iy}, known as the ``soft-drop'' algorithm~\cite{SOFTDROP}, to large-radius jets using parameters $\beta=0$, $z_\text{cut}=0.1$, and $R_0 = 0.8$.
 Large-radius jets with $\pt > 200\GeV$ and $\abs{\eta} < 2.4$ are considered in this search.

 We define an observable \HT as the scalar \pt sum of all selected small-radius jets, \HTlep as the scalar sum of \HT and the \pt of all tight leptons, and \ST as the sum of \HTlep and \ptmiss.
 These quantities provide a measure of the total event energy, which is typically larger for VLQ signal events than SM background events.